GoogleChrome/kino/src/api/basics/02-multiple-sources.md

 </video>
 ```

-Consider the larger time investment needed to encode one video multiple times, and the associated higher disk space requirements.
-If you can afford both, your users will certainly benefit from being served videos in more efficient formats.
+Consider the larger time investment needed to encode one video multiple times,
+and the associated higher disk space requirements.
+If you can afford both, your
+users will certainly benefit from being served videos in more efficient formats.

-Let's compare the results of encoding the source video in these three formats:
+Let's compare the results of encoding the source video in these four formats:

-* **AV1**: size 7.02 MB, bitrate 867 kb/s
+* [`AV1`] size 7.02 MB, bitrate 867 kb/s
-* **HEVC**: size 7.62 MB, bitrate 941 kb/s
+* [`HEVC`] size 7.62 MB, bitrate 941 kb/s
-* **VP9**: size 9.25 MB, bitrate 1143 kb/s
+* [`VP9`] size 9.25 MB, bitrate 1143 kb/s
-* **H.264**: size 12.16 MB, bitrate 1503 kb/s
+* [`H.264`] size 12.16 MB, bitrate 1503 kb/s

 ### Example FFmpeg commands